 I oversaw and trained a team of PhD level consultants, but was also enthusiastic about developing my team of research assistants that I recruited from local colleges and universities.

-Whether PhD level, undergraduate or A level, I enjoy helping young adults and mature students develop their intellectual skills and capacity to express their thinking and understanding verbally and in writing.
+Whether PhD level, undergraduate, A level or GCSE, I enjoy helping young adults and mature students develop their intellectual skills and capacity to express their thinking and understanding verbally and in writing.

 £45 - 1 hour tutorial, or proof reading, copy editing